habitat-sh/core-plans/_RFCs/0001-rfc-for-rfcs.md

 Some changes do not require an RFC:

-  - Package refactors/rephrases, changes that are transparent to user.
+  - Package refactors or changes that are transparent to users.
-  - Adding net "New" software to the core repository.
+  - Adding "Net New" software to the core repository (plans for software that doesnt currently exist in the core origin).
   - Additions only likely to be _noticed by_ other maintainers (Invisible to target package users).
   - Bug fixes for currently available packages.

-If you submit a pull request to implement a new feature without going through the RFC process, it may be closed with a polite request to submit an RFC first.
+If you submit a pull request to implement a new substantial change without going through the RFC process, it may be closed with a polite request to submit an RFC first.

 ## Before creating an RFC
 [Before creating an RFC]: #before-creating-an-rfc